semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 A pipeline is a group of blocks, usually connected via dependencies.
 Pipelines are used to fulfill specific goals like build, test, or deploy.
 But there is no rule; you can organize your pipelines in any shape you like.

-Every pipeline is stored as a separated file inside the `.semaphore` folder in your repository.
-Semaphore uses YAML to enconde all the elements in the pipeline including blocks, jobs, and commands.
-Here is an example pipeline with its repective YAML.
+Every pipeline is stored as a separate file inside the `.semaphore` folder in your repository.
+Semaphore uses YAML to encode all the elements in the pipeline including blocks, jobs, and commands.
+Here is an example pipeline with its respective YAML.

 CODE